-Theme Class number of times Description Concept of process design 1 The assembly of the optimally designed unit operations does not result in the total optimum system.
-The concepts of the system boundary and the total optimal design are explained.
-Computer-aided process design 1 In an actual process design, use of a process simulator is indispensable.
-The design technique using the sequential modular approach, which is mainly used in the process simulator, is explained.
-How to use process 2 How to use the process simulator which is widely used in the real process simulators design is explained.
-Reality of process design 6 Process design consists of successive steps such as the acquisition of market research and data, process synthesis, and an equipment design.
-For these steps, the problems which should be taken into consideration are made clear, and the techniques which can be used at each step are explained.
+Theme Class number of times Description Concept of process The assembly of the optimally designed unit operations does not result in the 1 total optimum system.
+The concepts of the system boundary and the total design optimal design are explained.
+Computer aided In an actual process design, use of a process simulator is indispensable.
+The Computer-aided 1 design technique using the sequential modular approach, which is mainly used process design in the process simulator, is explained.
+How to use process 2 How to use the process simulator which is widely used in the real process simulators 2 design is explained.
+Process design consists of successive steps such as the acquisition of market Reality of process 6 research and data, process synthesis, and an equipment design.
+For these steps, design 0 the problems which should be taken into consideration are made clear, and the techniques which can be used at each step are explained.
 Practice of a chemical process 1 The design exercise is executed by 2 to 3 students' group. design Oral presentation 4 The design result at each group is presented at the oral session where all the Oral presentation faculty members attend.

-[Textbook] Lecture materials are distributed in the class.
+【Textbook】 Lecture materials are distributed in the class.